 Please contact the Eau Claire County Humane Association (715) 839-4747 or the Eau Claire County Non-Emergency Communication Center at (715) 839-4972 for any complaints of animals running at large, nuisance animals or any animal being treated inhumanely.

-There is a 24 hour locked drop box in front of the main entrance to the Town Hall that you can place your completed ballot in anytime before 8pm on Election Day.
-Make sure you have signed the envelope and you witness has signed AND provided their address.
+There is a 24 hour locked drop box in front of the main entrance to the Town Hall.

-Tax payments and rental agreements may also be placed in this drop box.
+Tax payments, dog license applications and rental agreements may be placed in this drop box.

 If you are planning on new construction on your property make sure to have the correct County permits.